bradfrost/atomic-design/chapter-4.md

 After plugging the front-end code into a CMS, frantically finalizing the site's content, and doing some last-minute QA testing, the team finally launches the site.
 While no one says it out loud, there's a tinge of disappointment in the air alongside the joy and relief of getting the project out the door.
 After all, the live site lacks the glossy polish that the comps promised to the stakeholders, and friction between disciplines has bruised some relationships.

-I hope this story reads as a work of fiction to you, but based on my own experiences and conversations with countless others, I'm guessing you've experienced this <span class="editor">tale of woe</span> to some degree.
+I hope this story reads as a work of fiction to you, but based on my own experiences and conversations with countless others, I'm guessing you've experienced this <span class="editor">tale of woe</span> at one point or another.
 It may even hit home like a punch in the gut.
 Whether you've endured this process firsthand or not, it's important to recognize that the Henry Ford-esque [waterfall process](https://en.wikipedia.org/wiki/Waterfall_model) increasingly isn't likely to result in great digital work.

 <div class="editor">
 {% capture m %}